dziksu/uk-deer-stalking-seasons/README.md

 - All season data is hardcoded in `index.html` — there's no API or database.
 Update the `EWNI` / `SCOT` arrays in the `<script>` block to change dates.
 - This is a reference tool, not legal advice.
 Always confirm current law and required certification (DSC1/DSC2) with BASC or the British Deer Society before stalking.

+## License

+Code is licensed under the [MIT License](LICENSE).
+Species photos are separately licensed CC BY-SA 2.0 by their original authors (credited on each species page) and are not covered by the MIT license.